applied-systems-biology/J2O/README.md

 ### Output nodes

-When executed, JIPipeRunner will automatically create a new project within the OMERO database called "JIPipeResults" or use a pre-existing project with the same name.
-For a pipeline to store its results in a dataset within that project, it is crucial that the output that should be stored in OMERO is connected to the following node structure within the pipeline:
+When executed with an unchecked **Enable output config**, JIPipeRunner will automatically create a new project within the OMERO database called "JIPipeResults" or use a pre-existing project with the same name.
+Otherwise, the user input in the [output node configuration section](#output-node-configuration) will be used.

+For a pipeline to store its results in a dataset within a project, it is crucial that the output that should be stored in OMERO is connected to the following node structure within the pipeline:

 <p align="center">
   <img src="./assets/images/OutputStructure.png" style="height:300px"/>